'It's Only The Start, You Know?' – Louth's Michael McDonald Eyes Big Future

 “It was pretty special to me” is how McDonald described coming up against the country of his birth which naturally brought its own set of nerves and excitement.

-In that pool clash with Ireland, the sides were evenly poised in an incredible match until Ryan Baird’s red card opened the door for the Junior Wallabies to eventually pull away in the second half.
+In that pool clash with Ireland, the sides were evenly poised in a hugely entertaining match until Ryan Baird’s red card opened the door for the Junior Wallabies to eventually pull away in the second half.

 “Initially I was just really disappointed in myself that I let the team down.
 That’s your first thought and the second thought is, “Jesus, will I get let off for next week?”
 We obviously had won and soon as you’ve won, and credit to our coaching staff and the staff back here in Australia, they were straight onto it and got me the best outcome possible.